Warrant of Fitness: How Much Does a WoF Cost?

 Where can you get a WoF?

 In New Zealand, there are well over 3000 places where you can get a WoF check.
 So finding one nearby shouldn’t be an issue.
 As mentioned above, both AA and VTNZ, the largest vehicle inspectors, issue WoFs.
-Otherwise, nearly all mechanics and garages do WoF inspections.
+Otherwise, many independent mechanics and garages do WoF inspections.

 How to find a reliable inspector